 Discipline SCI, ACC

 Theme n/a

 Track Maths

-Prerequisites ТВА
+Prerequisites TBA

 Computational thinking is a digital age skill which is important for everyone, and not only computer scientists.
 We all need to understand how, when and where computers and other digital tools can help us solve problems.
 We also need to know how to communicate with others who can assist us with computer-supported solutions.
 It is a way of solving problems, designing systems and understanding human behavior by drawing on concepts fundamental to computer science.
-This includes: Formulating problems in such a way that computers and other tools can be used to help solve themLogically organizing and analyzing dataRepresenting data through abstractions, such as models and simulationsAutomating solutions through algorithmic thinking(a series of ordered steps)Identifying, analyzing and implementing possible solutions with the goal of achieving the most efficient and effective combination of steps and resourcesGeneralizing and transferring this problem-solving process to a wide variety of problems.Computational thinking is widely applicable across the Humanities, Social Sciences and Sciences.
-Some examples of applications are: Data Collection - studying population data in the social sciences, doing linguistic analysis in the humanities.Data Analysis - analyzing data from a scientific experiment, identifying patterns for different sentence types in linguistics.
+This includes: Formulating problems in such a way that computers and other tools can be used to help solve them Logically organizing and analyzing data Representing data through abstractions, such as models and simulations Automating solutions through algorithmic thinking(a series of ordered steps) Identifying, analyzing and implementing possible solutions with the goal of achieving the most efficient and effective combination of steps and resources Generalizing and transferring this problem-solving process to a wide variety of problems.
+Computational thinking is widely applicable across the Humanities, Social Sciences and Sciences.
+Some examples of applications are: Data Collection - studying population data in the social sciences, doing linguistic analysis in the humanities.
+Data Analysis - analyzing data from a scientific experiment, identifying patterns for different sentence types in linguistics.
 Abstraction - summarizing facts and deducing conclusions in the social sciences, using similes and metaphors in writing in the humanities.
-Algorithms and procedures - doing an experimental procedure in the sciences, writing instructions.Automation - using excel, using a spell checker.Simulation - simulating the movement of the solar system, playing (computer) games, doing a re-enactment from a story.
+Algorithms and procedures - doing an experimental procedure in the sciences, writing instructions.
+Automation - using excel, using a spell checker.
+Simulation - simulating the movement of the solar system, playing (computer) games, doing a re-enactment from a story.
 This course will enhance critical thinking and analytical skills for students from all majors.
+It is offered in semester 2.